Fede’s Guide to a Healthier Life

 Afternoon dip: 10-20 minutes of NSDR (non-sleep deep rest) or yoga nidra can restore alertness without the grogginess of a long nap.

 If you snore, wake unrefreshed, or feel exhausted despite adequate hours: get screened for sleep apnea.
 It is far more common than most people realize, and many cases go undiagnosed.
-A CPAP, if needed, can produce dramatic improvements in energy, mood, and cognitive function.
+Treatment, if needed, can produce dramatic improvements in energy, mood, and cognitive function.

 #Movement

 People hear “exercise” and think gym membership, running plans, or complicated routines.
-But a meta-analysis of 15 large cohort studies found that people in the top quarter for daily step count had 40-53% lower all-cause mortality than those in the bottom quarter.
+But the people who walk the most have roughly half the mortality risk of those who walk the least.
 That is walking.
 No gym.
 No equipment.
 No special skill.

 Aim for 7,000-10,000 steps a day.
 The benefit plateaus at different levels depending on age.
 Roughly 6,000-8,000 for adults over 60, and 8,000-10,000 for younger adults.
 There is no need to obsess past that.
 The point is daily movement.

 Lift weights three times a week.
 Muscle is not just cosmetic.
 It is metabolically active tissue.
-It regulates blood sugar, produces anti-inflammatory signals, and acts as a reservoir for immune function and tissue repair.
-Muscle mass and strength are among the strongest predictors of health in later decades.
+It regulates blood sugar, produces anti-inflammatory signals, and improves how you feel and perform every day.
 Squats, deadlifts, pressing, rowing, and other compound movements done consistently capture most of the benefit.

 Train balance on purpose.
-Falls are a major cause of disability and death in older adults, and the decline starts earlier than people think.
+Good balance prevents injuries, improves athletic performance, and makes everything from hiking to playing sports safer.
 Five to ten minutes before a workout is enough.
 Single-leg stands, step-ups, hip stability work.

 Address mobility and posture.
 Sitting for 8-10 hours a day shortens the hip flexors, weakens the posterior chain, and contributes to stiffness, weak hips, and bad spinal mechanics.
 All of that feeds chronic back pain.
 Five minutes a day goes a long way.
 Hip flexor stretches, thoracic rotation, hamstring work, basic mobility.
 The goal is to maintain full range of motion in every joint across your life.

 Do 1-2 hard cardio sessions a week.
 VO2max is one of the strongest predictors of lifespan we have.
-The mortality gap between low and moderate fitness is among the largest of any modifiable factor tracked in epidemiology.
-Hard cardio also helps mood and depression, comparably to antidepressant medication in clinical trials, partly because it raises BDNF, a protein that supports neuroplasticity and brain cell survival.
+The gap between low and moderate fitness is one of the largest mortality differences of any modifiable factor.
+Hard cardio also helps mood and depression comparably to medication, partly because it raises BDNF, a protein that helps the brain grow and repair itself.

 Protocol: 4-8 minutes of genuinely hard effort, rest, repeat 2-4 times.
 Run, bike, row, swim, anything that forces you to work.